 "Strength endurance is the specific form of strength displayed in activities which require a relatively long duration of muscle tension with minimal decrease in efficiency" (Stiff 2000).
-Sports that involve strength endurance are numerous in nature from the rower to the swimmer to the wrestler on the mat.
+Sports that involve strength endurance are numerous from the rower to the swimmer to the wrestler on the mat.
 Even these examples are differentiated by the abilities expressed, dynamic or static, general or local strength endurance.

-All forms of competition, however, necessitate maximal output over the duration of the event.
+All forms of competition, however, necessitate maximal output for the event.
 It is not always the strongest athlete who wins in all cases, the one that can sustain the most power over the full term of the activity.
 Therefore, the development of all the various types of muscle fibres benefits the athlete.

 There are muscle fibres that are not what you would call exclusively fast-twitch or exclusively slow-twitch (Brunner and Tabachnik 1990).
 They are a combination of the two not fully fast-twitch or fully slow-twitch.
 But, strengthening these muscle fibres will enable a greater expression of strength endurance to occur.

 Dynamic and static strength endurance

-Another aspect to this particular strength continuum is dynamic and static strength endurance which can be improved by following proper training schedules.
+Another aspect of this particular strength continuum is dynamic and static strength endurance which can be improved by following proper training schedules.
 The athletic movements and the muscular tension displayed during these movements differentiate between these two forms of strength endurance.
 Endurance is thus a matter of dividing muscle tension into large or moderate magnitudes and the length of time for each.

 "Dynamic strength-endurance is typically associated with cyclic exercises in which considerable tension is repeated without interruption during each cycle of movement" (Stiff 2000).
 It is also apparent in acyclic events requiring maximum power repetitions with short rest periods between such as jumping or throwing activities.

-Static strength-endurance implies isometric tension of varying magnitude and duration or in holding a certain posture.
-"Static strength endurance is associated with relatively long or short-term sustained muscular tension, its duration in each case is determined by its magnitude.
+Static strength-endurance implies isometric tension of varying magnitude and duration or in holding a specific posture.
+"Static strength endurance is associated with relatively long or short-term sustained muscular tension; its importance determines its time in each case.